nikbearbrown/NanoLex/Data/NanoLex_2.md

 ### Lexical Dictionary Entry: Gold Colloid

-#### Definition\nGold colloid refers to a suspension of fine gold particles in a liquid, where the particles are usually in nanometer sizes ranging from 1 to 100 nanometers.
+ Gold colloid refers to a suspension of fine gold particles in a liquid, where the particles are usually in nanometer sizes ranging from 1 to 100 nanometers.
 These suspensions exhibit unique optical properties due to the collective oscillation of electrons at the surface of the nanoparticles, commonly described by the phenomenon known as surface plasmon resonance.
 Gold colloids are known for their vibrant colors, which range from deep red to purple, depending on the size and shape of the gold particles as well as their concentration.
 These materials are extensively used in medical diagnostics, targeted drug delivery, photothermal therapy, and as tracers in biological studies.

-#### Part-of-Speech
+the *Part-of-Speech is
  - **Noun:** Gold colloid functions as a noun, referring specifically to the mixture of gold particles suspended in a liquid.

 #### Classification